Validark/Accelerated-Zig-Parser/README.md

     - Some things we do unconditionally that could be hidden behind a branch, but are very inexpensive so there is no point.
 Other things we hide behind a branch when it's expensive and generally predictable.
 E.g. utf8 validation is typically just making sure all bytes are less than 128, i.e. 0x80.
 Once we see some non-ascii sequences, then we have to do the more computationally expensive work of making sure the byte sequence is valid.

 3. We reduce memory consumption by not storing start indices explicitly, which typically need to match the address space of the source length.
 In the case of Zig, where source files are constrained to be at most ~4GiB, only 32 bits of address space is needed for any given file.
 Thus the goal becomes reducing 32-bit start indices to something smaller.
 Quasi-succinct schemes for reducing the space consumption of monotonically increasing integer sequences immediately spring to mind, such as [Elias-Fano encoding](https://www.antoniomallia.it/sorted-integers-compression-with-elias-fano-encoding.html).
 However, we can achieve good space compression by simply storing the length of each token rather than the start index.
 Because tokens almost always have a length that can fit in a byte, we try to store all lengths in a byte.
 In the event that the length is too large to be stored in a byte, we store a `0` instead and make the next 4 bytes the true length.
 This works because tokens cannot have a length of 0, else they would not exist, therefore we can use lengths of `0` to trigger special behavior.
 We also know that this idea does not affect the upper bound on the number of Token elements we need to allocate because in order for a token to take up 3 times as much space as a typical token, it needs to have a length of at least 256, which the astute reader may note is significantly larger than 3.

-# Results

-The test bench fully reads in all of the Zig files under the folders in the `src` folder.
-In my test I installed the Zig compiler, ZLS, and a few other Zig projects in my `src` folder.
-Then it iterates over the source bytes from each Zig file (with added sentinels) and calls the tokenization function on each.

-To tokenize 3276 Zig files with 59,307,924 bytes and 1303536 newlines, the original tokenizer requires ~43.44MiB allocated for its tokens and took about 192ms in the test bench included here.
-My new tokenizer requires ~18.36MiB and takes about 85ms.
-That's over twice as fast and less than half the memory!

 # Still to-do